Inverted pendulum driven by a horizontal random force: statistics of the never-falling trajectory and supersymmetry: Conclusion

 To summarize, we introduce a concept of a unique never-falling trajectory for a horizontally driven inverted pendulum and formulate the problem of its statistical description.
 In the case of white-noise random driving, we provide a full solution for this problem.
 Using field-theoretical methods of statistical and condensed-matter physics, we express the instantaneous joint PDF of the pendulum's angle and its velocity in terms of an auxiliary function satisfying the Fokker-Planck equation with a new type of boundary conditions.
 In the limit of very strong driving (vanishing gravitation), the PDF is obtained analytically.
 For arbitrary driving strength, the derived equations can be easily solved numerically, which is much simpler and efficient than direct numerical simulation of a never-falling trajectory from the equation of motion with statistics accumulation.
 We demonstrate that both approaches give the same result.

+While the zero mode of the resulting Fokker-Planck equation \eqref{FP_eq} encodes the equal-time statistics of the never-falling trajectory, its higher modes describe different-time correlations at the non-falling trajectory.
+In particular, the energy of the first excited mode gives the Lyapunov exponent responsible for the exponential splitting of the bundle of non-falling trajectories near the boundaries of a finite interval, see Fig.\ \ref{F:veer}.
+Based on the proposed approach, the Lyapunov exponent as a function of the parameter $\alpha/\omega^3$ is calculated in Ref.\ \cite{we-JETPL}.

 In a wider context, the problem of a never-falling trajectory has many notable connections with other mathematical physics problems: theory of minimizers (NFT is a global minimizer of the classical action), Burgers turbulence, rear events in stochastic differential equations, etc. We expect our approach to be also in demand in control theory.
 Our results can be naturally generalized to other Langevin-type equations, which admit non-falling trajectories.
 Finally we'd like to emphasize that studying the properties of a never-falling trajectory, which has measure zero among all solutions of a driven mathematical pendulum, is not just an academic exercise.
-For example, the Usadel equation \cite{Usadel} describing inhomogeneous states in dirty superconductors belongs to a class of pendulum equation, but with an essentially complex $\omega$, when balancing an unstable trajectory is a generic situation.
-The theoretical approach developed in the present publication can then be used to obtain the density of states in inhomogeneous superconducting wires \cite{we-wire}.